I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt-wdf-device-usage-notification-ex.md

 <p>For more information about special files, see <a href="wdf.supporting_special_files">Supporting Special Files</a>.</p>

 <p>To define an <i>EvtDeviceUsageNotificationEx</i> callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>EvtDeviceUsageNotificationEx</i> callback function that is named <i>MyDeviceUsageNotificationEx</i>, use the <b>EVT_WDF_DEVICE_USAGE_NOTIFICATION_EX</b> type as shown in this code example:</p>

 <p>Then, implement your callback function as follows.</p>

 <p>The <b>EVT_WDF_DEVICE_USAGE_NOTIFICATION_EX</b> function type is defined in the Wdfdevice.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_WDF_DEVICE_USAGE_NOTIFICATION_EX</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For information about _Use_decl_annotations_, see <a href="https://msdn.microsoft.com/en-US/library/c0aa268d-6fa3-4ced-a8c6-f7652b152e61">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>